Where to Drive and Sightsee Around Oahu

 Distance from Waikiki to Yokohama Bay: 1 hour 10` minutes

-RELATED: 5 Must Visit Cultural Sites in Oahu
+RELATED: 5 Must-Visit Historic Sites on Oahu

 Tour Guide App